A fibration theorem for collapsing sequences of Alexandrov spaces: Modification of Perelman's fibration theorem

 Then, $f$ is $\varepsilon$-open with respect to the norm $\|\cdot\|$. \end{lem}

 \begin{proof}[Proof of Proposition \ref{prop:open}] The inequality $k\le n$ immediately follows from Lemma \ref{lem:cnt} and Definition \ref{dfn:nc}(3),(4).
 Let us prove the $c(\varepsilon)$-openness of $f$.
-We show that for any $p\in U$ and $1\le i\le k$, there exists $q_i^\pm\in U$ arbitrarily close to $p$ such that
+We show that for any $p\in U$ and $1\le i\le k$, there exist $q_i^\pm\in U$ arbitrarily close to $p$ such that